flatten-the-curve/coronavirus_testing_management_platform/README.md

 # Coronavirus Testing Management Platform

+If you need help setting this platform up, please email me at brandon.cummings@berkeley.edu, we are more than happy to help set this up for any city.

+-Brandon

 ## Introduction

 This platform was created for local cities or municipalities to help manage corona virus testing sites.
 This platform accomplishes 3 main goals: